jon-grey/microfrontends-via-module-federation-angular/README.md

 ![](images/README/2021-04-05-02-57-52.png)

-With recent development of Webpack 5, we can easier bring concept of microfrontends to production.
+With recent development of Webpack 5, we can easier bring concept of microfrontends in pair with microservices to production.
 Thanks to `@angular-architects/module-federation` we can also use Angular as our shell to contain other microfrontends

 ## Why to use microfrontends?